willroberts/openrvs-registry/README.md

 1. Download and install the Go programming language for your OS here: https://golang.org/doc/install
 1. Create a directory to contain all Go code, such as `%USERPROFILE%\go` (recommended)
 1. Make sure the environment variable `GOPATH` is set to the above directory
-1. Try to download openrvs-registry with `go get github.com/ijemafe/openrvs-registry` on the command line
+1. Try to download openrvs-registry with `go get github.com/ijemafe/openrvs-registry` on the command line.
+Go has tight coupling with Git, and this clones the repository under the hood

 #### Building and Running